shrirelekar/House_Price_Prediction/README.md

 This model emerged as the best performer, with a strong ability to generalize on unseen data and minimal overfitting.<br>
 XGBoost and Support Vector Regressor also showed strong performance, with R² scores around 0.94.<br><br>

-Feel free to fork this repository, make modifications, and submit pull requests.
-Contributions are welcome!<br>